Barbara (given name)

-Barbara is a given name used in numerous languages.
-It is the feminine form of the Greek word barbaros (βάρβαρος) meaning "stranger" or "foreign".

-In Roman Catholic and Greek Orthodox tradition, Saint Barbara (Greek: Ἁγία Βαρβάρα) was martyred by her father, who was then punished with death by lightning.
-As such, St Barbara is a protectress against fire and lightning.
+Barbara and Barbra are given names.
+They are the feminine form of the Greek word barbaros (βάρβαρος) meaning "stranger" or "foreign".
+In Roman Catholic and Eastern Orthodox tradition, Saint Barbara (Greek: Ἁγία Βαρβάρα) was imprisoned in a tower by her father.
+She was then martyred by her father when she refused to renounce Christianity.
+According to legend, her father was then punished with death by lightning.
+As such, Saint Barbara is a protectress against fire and lightning.
 Early Christians occasionally referred to themselves as "barbarians" in opposition to the pagan Romans and Greeks.
+The story of Saint Barbara is said to have been an inspiration for the fairy tale Rapunzel and other European stories that feature a maiden in a tower.

 Today, the name Barbara or its variants are commonly given to female babies born in such countries as Chile, the Czech Republic, Estonia, Georgia, Hungary, Poland, Slovakia, and Russia, among others.
-It was among the most popular names for girls in English-speaking countries in the first half of the 20th century but has since decreased in usage in countries such as the United States.
+Barbie, a traditional English hypocorism for the name and the brand name of a popular fashion doll, is well-used as an independent name for girls and women in the American Amish community.
+There was also increased interest in the name Barbie following the release of the 2023 film Barbie.
+Barbara was among the most popular names for girls in English-speaking countries in the first half of the 20th century but has since decreased in usage in countries such as the United States.
+There were 271 American girls named Barbara and 27 American girls named Barbie in 2022.
+The name increased in usage in 2023 in the United States, with 305 newborn girls given the name that year, an increase of 87 from 2022.
+The name ranked 877th on the popularity chart in 2023.
+Another 32 American girls were named Barbie in 2023.

 In Italy, Barbara was particularly popular during the 1970s: it was among the top 10 names given to girls born from 1969 to 1977, rising to 2nd place (behind Maria) in 1971.
-In the same year it was the most common name for girls born in Rome and in Bologna.
+In the same year, it was the most common name for girls born in Rome and in Bologna.